guardian/source/src/core/components/text-area/README.md

 **`string`**

 Specify the number of rows the component should display by default.
+Defaults to 3 rows.

 ## Supported themes